kopylash/hangman-ruby/docs/part_0_create_saas_app.md

 Create a simple SaaS app with Sinatra
 -------------------------------------

-As Chapter 2 of ESaaS explains, SaaS apps require a web server to receive HTTP requests from the outside world, and an application server that "connects" your app's logic to the web server.
+As explained in the lectures, SaaS apps require a web server to receive HTTP requests from the outside world, and an application server that "connects" your app's logic to the web server.
 For development, we will use `webrick`, a very simple